joshmu/ts-swarm/README.md

 This process can repeat multiple times, with the Swarm managing context and potentially switching between different specialized Agents as needed.

+For more information on the architecture, see our [ARCHITECTURE.md](./ARCHITECTURE.md).

 ## Contributing

 We welcome contributions to TS-SWARM!
-If you'd like to contribute, please follow these steps:
+If you'd like to contribute, please see our [CONTRIBUTING.md](./CONTRIBUTING.md) for more information.

-1. Fork the repository
-2. Create a new branch for your feature or bug fix
-3. Make your changes and commit them with a clear commit message
-4. Push your changes to your fork
-5. Create a pull request to the main repository

 ## Troubleshooting

 If you encounter any issues while using TS-SWARM, try the following:

-1. **API Key Issues**: Ensure your OpenAI API key is correctly set in the `.env` file.
-2. **Dependency Issues**: If you encounter any dependency-related errors, try removing the `node_modules` folder and `pnpm-lock.yaml` file, then run `pnpm install` again.
-3. **TypeScript Errors**: Make sure you're using a compatible TypeScript version (check `package.json` for the recommended version).
-Run `pnpm tsc` to check for any type errors.
-4. **Runtime Errors**: Enable debug mode by setting `debug: true` in the `swarm.run()` options to get more detailed logs.
+1. **Runtime Errors**: Enable debug mode by setting `debug: true` in the `swarm.run()` options to get more detailed logs.
-5. **Agent Function Errors**: Verify that your agent functions are correctly defined and match the expected interface.

 If you're still experiencing issues, please [open an issue](https://github.com/joshmu/ts-swarm/issues) on the GitHub repository with a detailed description of the problem and steps to reproduce it.